iLib-js/ilib-mono/README.md

   The matchers are
   a [minimatch-style string](https://www.npmjs.com/package/minimatch),
   similar to the the `includes` and `excludes` section of a `project.json` file.
-The value of tha mapping in an object that can contain the following properties:
+The value of that mapping in an object that can contain the following properties:
     - schema: schema to use with that matcher.
 The schema is specified using the `$id` of one of the schemas loaded in the